Parangipettai: History

 The Battle of Porto Novo was fought here in 1781 during the Second Anglo-Mysore War.
 The conflict pitted the forces of the Kingdom of Mysore under Karim Khan Sahib, accompanied by his father Hyder Ali, against forces belonging to the British East India Company under Sir Eyre Coote.
 Though they were outnumbered 5 to 1, the British prevailed.

-The town flourished as a sea port with connections to southeast Asia and as an industrial centre during British rule, when iron made here was exported to England.
-The powerful Nawab of Arcot had his mint at Porto Novo and the gold coins struck in this mint came to be called the Porto Novo Pagoda.
+The town flourished as a seaport with connections to southeast Asia and as an industrial center during British rule, when iron made here was exported to England.
+The powerful Nawabs of Arcot had his mint at Porto Novo and the gold coins struck in this mint came to be called the Porto Novo Pagoda.
 Later the English followed the same design when they minted the 'Negapatam' (Nagapatnam) Pagoda; the Dutch minted their coin in the same design at Tuticorin and Colombo mints.

 Climate

+The Parangipettai has heavy rainfall during the northeast monsoon.
+The total annual rainfall usually ranges between 1,200 and 1,400 mm.
+This place is still known for its frequent rainfall.
+"Parangipettai in Tamil Nadu became the rainiest city in India with 168 mm of rainfall," says Skymet Weather.
+In November 2023, Parangingipettai was second place in District rainfall recorded with 119.5 mm in 24h.

 Religion

 In Parangipettai, various faiths live together in relative peace.
-Muslims and Hindus reside in the town in near equal numbers.
+Muslims and Hindus reside in the town in nearly equal numbers.
 Christians also live here.
 Among the Muslims are clans or family groups, but they necessarily affect social interactions like marriages and mutual living.
-Some of the Muslim are the Maraicars, Sahibs, Ravuthtars and Pattans.
+Some of the Muslims are the Maraicars, Sahibs, Ravuthtars and Pattans.
 The most common ones are Maraicar.
-Maraicar the name faded claims to have derived from the old Tamil term 'Marakkalangalin aayargal' meaning 'Kings of Boats', a title said to be given by the Southern Tamil Hindu King Vijaya Raghunadha Sedhupathy Thondamaan (King Sethu) to the Arab traders from parts of Shia Yemen and Sunni Arabia, now Saudi Arabia, whoandwere the reigning members of coastal trade with those regions.
+Maraicar the name faded claims to have derived from the old Tamil term 'Marakkalangalin aayargal' meaning Kings of Boats', a title said to be given by the Southern Tamil Hindu King Vijaya Raghunadha Sedhupathy Thondamaan (King Sethu) to the Arab traders from parts of Shia Yemen and Sunni Arabia, now Saudi Arabia, who and were the reigning members of coastal trade with those regions.

+At 2011 census, Parangipettai had a population of 1,10,073, with males constituting 50.23% of the population and females 49.77%.

+It has a religious practice Hinduism average of 56.34%, at second place Islam average of 42.69%, then Christianity average is 0.47%, Jainism is 0.07% and others or not stated 0.43%.